pedohorse/lifeblood/docs/source/usage.rst

   | This is a reasonable assumption as most commonly you would want to have uniform access to scenes,
     textures, models etc from all work machines, and so that ``path/to/texture1`` leads to the same texture file on all machines
+* In case you have firewall setup - see :ref:`network_config` for details on what ports need to be opened where.

 .. _usage_prepare_to_launch:

 Prepare To Launch
 =================